 The Skanner Scholarship Program is available to undergraduate students who maintain full time status at an accredited, post secondary institution beginning in the fall of the year.
 Applicants must meet all of the eligibility requirements and deadlines to qualify.
 Scholarship awards should be applied toward tuition, room, board and, books and range from $1,000 to $3,000.
 Checks will be made payable to the institution.
 Individuals applying for a scholarship must forward one complete application packet to the address below.
 Current scholarship recipients must re-apply each year.
-Application packets must be postmarked no later than October 31 prior to the MLK Breakfast.
+Application packets must be postmarked no later than October 21, 2019 (deadline is August 31, 2019 for current Scholarship recipients).
 Facsimiles and incomplete packets will not be accepted.

 Award letters will be forwarded to recipients only by The Skanner Foundation.
 The initial award and any renewals are in the sole discretion of the Scholarship Committee.
 Recipients agree that their receipt of a scholarship award may be publicized by the scholarship sponsors.
 A representative of the Scholarship Committee may interview applicants.
 Mail complete application packets to: